UBR5

 E3 ubiquitin-protein ligase UBR5 is an enzyme that in humans is encoded by the UBR5 gene.

 Function

 This gene encodes a progestin-induced protein, which belongs to the HECT (homology to E6-AP carboxyl terminus) family.
 The HECT family proteins function as E3 ubiquitin-protein ligases, targeting specific proteins for ubiquitin-mediated proteolysis.
 This gene is localized to chromosome 8q22 which is disrupted in a variety of cancers.
 This gene potentially has a role in regulation of cell proliferation or differentiation.

+Mutations in UBR5 have been associated with autism spectrum disorder.

 Interactions

 UBR5 has been shown to interact with: